VasiliyKolihalov/FatNetLib/docs/2-essentials/5-courier.md

 ### Emitting event
 To emit an event, you need to use the `EmitEvent()` method, which available from all types of couriers.
 It accepts a package that needs `Route` to be specified.
-Only *EventListener* can be emitted.
+Only *EventListener* endpoints can be emitted.

 ```c#
 await courier.EmitEventAsync(new Package